gboehl/dynare/doc/manual/source/the-model-file.rst

     ``save_params_and_steady_state``; see the documentation of that
     function for more information.

+.. command:: compilation_setup (OPTIONS);

+   When the :opt:`use_dll` option is present, Dynare uses the GCC compiler that was distributed with it to compile the static and dynamic C files produced by the preprocessor.
+You can use this option to change the compiler, flags, and libraries used.

+   *Options*

+    .. option:: compiler = FILENAME

+        The path to the compiler.

+    .. option:: substitute_flags = QUOTED_STRING

+       The flags to use instead of the default flags.

+    .. option:: add_flags = QUOTED_STRING

+       The flags to use in addition to the default flags.
+If ``substitute_flags`` is passed, these flags are added to the flags specified there.

+    .. option:: substitute_libs = QUOTED_STRING

+       The libraries to link against instead of the default libraries.

+    .. option:: add_libs = QUOTED_STRING

+       The libraries to link against in addition to the default libraries.
+If ``substitute_libs`` is passed, these libraries are added to the libraries specified there.

 .. matcomm:: dynare_version ;

     |br| Output the version of Dynare that is currently being used